Working in a Silo:

 One of the most difficult challenges of localization is working with a bunch of siloed teams.
 Many times this happens by accident.
 A company slowly develops localization needs and solutions across product or engineering teams and soon a company has hundreds of ways of doing localization that can’t be easily centralized.

 Stakeholders often have a good reason to isolate their work from the rest of the company and after a few years of working in silos centralization isn’t easy.
 So how do you leverage work in silos across a company and how do you provide whole company visibility of this siloed work?
-Unfortunately there is not a one size fits all solution.
-But with a little effort and a holistic view of the work there is a solution.
+Unfortunately, there is no one-size-fits-all solution.
+But with a little effort and a holistic view of the work, there is a solution.

 Gaining visibility and supporting your exponentially growing content